 - This is conveniently available from a link on the page to Create / Edit a Geocache Listing.

 - This rating system is subjective.

-- The geocache owner is asked to answer some questions based on the most difficult parts of the geocache.
+- The cache owner is asked to answer some questions based on the most difficult parts of the geocache.